Punjab Commission on the Status of Women: Introduction

-The Punjab Commission on Status of Women (PCSW) engages in research, advocacy, redressal, accountability, rehabilitation, awareness, capacity building, and monitoring to achieve the objectives of women's empowerment and preventing gender based violence.
+PCSW engages in research, advocacy, redressal, accountability, rehabilitation, awareness, capacity building, and monitoring to achieve the objectives of women's empowerment and preventing gender based violence.
 It mainly works and lobbies with lawmakers, parliamentarians and other decision-makers for promotion of laws and regulations aimed at empowering women in the social, economic and political spheres.
 PCSW has the unique powers to seek and receive information, data or documents from any public body, and it holds the powers of a civil court to ensure the attendance of any person and production of documents.

 Since 2014, the commission not only built and maintained relationships with non-government organisations (NGOs) and other experts in order to effectively protect women's rights, but also undertook different initiatives to contribute to its objectives which include; developing IEC material, organizing awareness and capacity building sessions, conducting research studies as well as setting up centres to empower women economically, and provide protection to women victims of violence.
 In this regard, an employment facilitation centre was set up that helped to train women job-seekers in job search, CV writing, and protection against harassment at workplace.

-PCSW produced Gender Parity Reports, Survey report on Economic and Social Wellbeing of Women, and developed a Gender Management Information System (GMIS) that helped to address gender disparity in the public sector, and keep track of implementation of pro-women initiatives by the government and assess the status of women in Punjab.
+PCSW has produced Gender Parity Reports and a Survey report on Economic and Social Wellbeing of Women.
+It has also developed a Gender Management Information System (GMIS) that helped address gender disparity in the public sector, track implementations of governmental pro-women initiatives, and monitor the status of women in Punjab.
 PCSW produced research based on the assessment of women in shelter homes and prisons.
 The members of the PCSW monitored the local government elections, and reported several issues relating to women to the authorities at the election commission of Pakistan.
 PCSW has set up a helpline where cases regarding authorities' lack of cooperation can be reported.